arac22/keras-demo/README.md

 # keras-demo
-Just a play ground fro keras and Colabs
+Just a playground for Keras, AutoKeras and Colabs